Gabriele Amorth: Early life and family

-Amorth was born in Modena, Emilia-Romagna, Italy on 1 May 1925 into a family deeply attached to Catholicism and Catholic Action.
-He was ordained a Roman Catholic priest in 1954 and was appointed an exorcist of the Diocese of Rome in June 1986, under the tutelage of Candido Amantini.
-He was a member of the Society of St. Paul, the congregation founded by Giacomo Alberione in 1914.
-In 1990, he founded the International Association of Exorcists and was president until his retirement in 2000.
+Amorth was born in Modena, Emilia-Romagna, Italy, on 1 May 1925 into a family deeply attached to Catholicism and Catholic Action.
 Both Amorth's father and grandfather were lawyers.
 His contributions during World War II as a valiant fighter for the Italian resistance movement were followed by his pursuit of legal studies.
 Additionally, Amorth served as a deputy to Giulio Andreotti, a prominent figure in Italian politics who would later become Prime Minister, within the influential political organization of the Young Christian Democrats.

+He was ordained a Roman Catholic priest in 1954.
+He was appointed an exorcist of the Diocese of Rome in June 1986, under the tutelage of Candido Amantini.
+He was a member of the Society of St. Paul, the congregation founded by Giacomo Alberione in 1914.
+In 1990, he founded the International Association of Exorcists and was president until his retirement in 2000.